Veteran performer, producer and business entrepreneur

 At 15 years old, Scott was asked to join a rock band of older musicians called, “The Ides of March”.
 Within months, the Ides of March won first place in a Midwest Battle-of-the-Bands contest sponsored by WKNX radio – one of the two Top 40 Radio Stations that owned a large audience segment across central Michigan, including Flint, Saginaw and Detroit.
 The battle of bands marathon was a 10 week span where the best of four bands competing every week earned the right to play in the semi-final rounds.
 Next, the winner of each of the semi-final rounds would compete head-to-head in a final battle.
 Michigan recording acts that appeared along with the Ides of March were Paul Revere and the Raiders, Ted Nugent and the Amboy Dukes, Bob Seger, the Rationals, and the Bossmen (later called The Frost).
 The previous year’s winner of this annual Battle of the Bands was Question Mark and the Mysterians.
 Capitalizing on their win, they recorded and released their first single, “96 Tears“.
 They toured the U.S. to promote their record and it soon scored hit over a million record sales.

 The Ides of March played at schools, resorts, and teen adult nightclubs throughout Michigan.
 After a year passed, the Ides of March recorded and released a single 45 RPM record where both sides of this single hit the record charts in the summer of 1967.
-(Click here and scroll to bottom of this page link to hear the earliest “Ides of March” recordings).
+(Click here, then scroll to bottom of this page link to hear early “Ides of March” recordings).
 The band became more and more popular as radio airplay reached audiences throughout Michigan, Illinois, Wisconsin, Indiana and Ohio and Canada.

 When the Ides’ lead singer left the band to attend college, the band broke up and members went on to play with other local musicians in bands until they graduated from high school.
 After one year of taking broadcasting classes at college, Scott packed up all he owned in a single footlocker and flew out to San Francisco to meet the SF State professor who wrote his college textbook about broadcasting.
 But, when confronted by a 2 year waiting list for more broadcasting and filmmaking courses, he grew impatient and forged his way into the music business.
 He soon became a member of one band, then another, and four years later he was running his own talent agency from Mill Valley, CA. Several of the bands he played in or managed had a high public profile among a sea of other hippie bands in that golden era of California music.

 From those early decades up through today, Scott’s stage appearances rotated back and forth between stints performing as a musician, studio drummer, singer, DJ, MC, or actor.
-He explains the alternating roles very simply: “I always went where the money was best.
+He explains the alternating roles very simply: “I followed the money.
 My basic goal was to keep a full calendar of booking dates”.
-The end result was a multi-faceted exposure to audiences that groomed him on his way to becoming an all-round performer.
+This philosophy gave him multi-faceted exposure to hundreds of thousands of audience members that groomed him along his path to becoming a confident, all-round performer.

 Bookings increased at nightclubs and military bases in the early days to larger arenas like concert halls, and sports stadiums where Ebright has entertained millions of people over his career.
 His career path often included pairing him up in shows that included “A- List of Celebrities” from the music and movie industries.
 He has played live on TV and Radio and appeared in television shows and movies.
 When asked about his movie experience, Scott confesses,”I just don’t have the drive nor the time to sit around on movie sets waiting to become a known actor while paying my union dues and scrapping in the trenches among an army of wannabe actors for every audition that comes up.”.
 His lament continues, “It’s mostly a war of attrition: you have to go through an arduous audition and interview process and in the end – it just ‘ain’t worth’ the low pay”.